terracenter/gentoo_install/README.md

 ~~I like [systemrescuecd](http://www.system-rescue-cd.org) because is Gentoo-based and has UEFI vars enabled.
 You can download it here [bootable usb](https://www.system-rescue-cd.org/Sysresccd-manual-en_How_to_install_SystemRescueCd_on_an_USB-stick).~~

-As [systemrescuecd](http://www.system-rescue-cd.org) is now based on Arch, we're going to use the Gentoo LiveGUI USB Image.
+As [systemrescuecd](http://www.system-rescue-cd.org) is now based on Arch, we will use the Gentoo LiveGUI USB Image.
 You can find it in the [Gentoo downloads section](https://www.gentoo.org/downloads/).
 Scroll to `Advanced choices and other architectures` and get the `Boot media` called ` LiveGUI USB Image`.

 To make sure that we boot on UEFI mode, by running: